Extension and trace for nonlocal operators: Harmonic functions

 $\olp_{q,r} = 0$ in $B_q$, $0\leq \olp_{q,r}\leq C$ in $\mR^d$, $\olp_{q,r} = C$ in $B_r\setminus B_q$ and $\olp_{q,r}$ decreases radially on $B_r^c$.
 Furthermore, $\olp_{q,r}(z) \leq P_{B_r}(z)$, for $|z| > r$, and if $f$ is $L$-harmonic in $B_r$, then

-\end{lemma} \begin{corollary} If $f$ is $L$-harmonic in $B_{2r},$ then $f = f\ast \olp_{0,r}$ in $B_r.$ \end{corollary} We will use the representation from Lemma \ref{th:GKrep} to prove that Poisson extensions are at least twice continuously differentiable.
-In the proof we closely follow the arguments from Theorem 1.7 and Remark 1.8 b) in \cite{arXiv161110304GK} except that we do not assume the boundedness of $u$.
+\end{lemma} \begin{corollary} If $f$ is $L$-harmonic in $B_{2r},$ then $f = f\ast \olp_{0,r}$ in $B_r.$ \end{corollary} We will use Lemma \ref{th:GKrep} to prove that Poisson extensions are twice continuously differentiable under the additional assumption {\rm \textbf{A1}}.
+In the proof we closely follow the arguments from Theorem 1.7 and Remark 1.8 b) in \cite{MR3729529} except that we do not assume the boundedness of $u$.